5nizza/party-elli/README.md

-# Party (CTL-star version)
+# PARTY

-SMT based Bounded Synthesis, an implementation of the approach of [Schewe and Finkbeiner](https://www.react.uni-saarland.de/publications/atva07.pdf).
+SMT based Bounded Synthesis, an implementation of the approach of [Schewe and Finkbeiner](https://www.react.uni-saarland.de/publications/atva07.pdf). that also implements two encoders for CTL* from our CAV'17 paper.

-This is README file for `star.py` --- synthesizer from CTL* (a prototype implementing the approach submitted to CAV)

-If you are interested in experiments, go straight to [README.md](experiments-for-cav/README.md).
+If you are interested in CAV experiments, go straight to [README.md](experiments-for-cav/README.md).

 ## Requirements

 - Ubuntu 16.04 (likely to work with others)
 - python3 (tested with version 3.5)
 - Z3 (tested with version 4.3.2 and 4.4.1)